sophia4422/coding-quiz/README.md

 Click here to see the deployed page:

-# Quiz Features

-- Navigation Bar
-  The nav bar will remain at the top of the page consistently
-  <br> The nav bar will feature two buttons:
-- Home - this will always return the user to the homepage.
-- High Scores - all scores inputted with a form will be loaded from local storage with the username and displayed highest to lowest.

-The High Scores page will also feature a Go Back buton that takes you to home page, and a Clear button that clears high scores in local storage.
-~When you load page with no high scores, a render message says 'No Scores' will appear

 # User Journey

 1. The page loads to show the nav bar, the quiz title, a description and a start button